ShozenD/AutocorrelationShell.jl/README.md

 # AutocorrelationShell.jl

-This library is an implementation of autocorrelation wavelets in Julia.
-It was made by Rishi Subramanian, Christina Chang, and Shozen Dan under the supervision of Professor Naoki Saito at UC Davis.
+This package is a [Julia](https://github.com/JuliaLang/julia) implementation of autocorrelation wavelets.
+The package includes the 1D autocorrelation wavelet transform, 2D autocorrelation wavelet transform, and autocorrelation wavelet packet transform.

+Signal representations using autocorrelation wavelets are redundant and non-orthogonal.
+Some desirable properties of autocorrelation wavelet transforms are symmetry without losing vanishing moments, edge detection and characterization capabilities, and shift invariance.
+Autocorrelation wavelets can be used as a tool for data analysis such as time series analysis and image analysis.

 ## Dependencies
 The required packages are